Gray Television (NYSE:GTN.A) Shares Gap Down to $9.18

-Gray Television, Inc. (NYSE:GTN.A – Get Free Report) shares gapped down prior to trading on Monday .
+Gray Television, Inc. (NYSE:GTN.A – Get Free Report)’s stock price gapped down before the market opened on Monday .
 The stock had previously closed at $9.18, but opened at $8.70.
-Gray Television shares last traded at $8.50, with a volume of 2,287 shares trading hands.
+Gray Television shares last traded at $8.50, with a volume of 2,287 shares.

-Gray Television (NYSE:GTN.A – Get Free Report) last announced its quarterly earnings results on Wednesday, November 8th.
-The company reported ($0.57) earnings per share for the quarter.
-Gray Television had a net margin of 3.41% and a return on equity of 5.78%.
-The firm had revenue of $803.00 million during the quarter.
+Gray Television (NYSE:GTN.A – Get Free Report) last released its quarterly earnings results on Wednesday, November 8th.
+The company reported ($0.57) earnings per share (EPS) for the quarter.
+The firm had revenue of $803.00 million for the quarter.
+Gray Television had a return on equity of 5.78% and a net margin of 3.41%.

 Gray Television, Inc, a television broadcast company, owns and operates television stations and digital assets in the United States.
 As of February 28, 2019, it owned and operated television stations in 91 television markets broadcasting approximately 400 program streams, including approximately 150 channels affiliated with the CBS Network, the NBC Network, the ABC Network, and the FOX Network.